You are here

 With this question, the interviewer is trying to understand your motivations for applying to the job.

 What’s key here is to showcase your knowledge of the company and to highlight insights you have discovered during your interview preparation and research phase.
 Give specific examples and try to match your skills, strengths and values to the job position and company.

 3. What do you know about us as a company?

-“The interviewer is looking to see if you have performed any research about their business; they are looking to see if you have done more than just view the homepage of their website.
-Do a Google search on the company and find some interesting information such as awards won or a particular newsworthy article written about them.
-Look for information that is not on their website – showing that you have gone a little deeper than most people do.”
+Do a Google search on the company and find some recent information such as product launches, events they are involved in, awards or a particular newsworthy article written about them.
+Look for information that is not on their website, showing that you have gone a little deeper than most people do.